 From their herding background, they can have a tendency to nip at an ankle when someone jogs past.
 However, this playful nip is never malicious and is a response that has come from years of telling livestock where to go.

 If you are in an apartment or cannot deal with incessant barking, they are certainly not a lost cause.
+Training them to get used to familiar noises and rewarding desired quiet behavior can go towards curbing unwanted vocals from your Vallhund.

-The Swedish Vallhund is an absolute cuddle muffin who will melt the heart of anyone in their proximity.
+The Vallhund is an absolute cuddle muffin who will melt the heart of anyone in their proximity.
 People looking for a dog that will spend the afternoon hanging out with them will be head over heels for the Vallhund.
 They are a blast to be around and can be genuinely entertaining and playful.

 They will try to sit with or on you while watching television, going to bed, getting your shoes on, and everywhere else.
 They are not for people who don’t enjoy the constant comfort of their dog, as they very much enjoy human interaction and may grow restless without it.